Urbanoid/grant-framework/applications/Neutronix.md

 > Project codename "XMountieD" - Canadian Stablecoin (akin to XMD)
 - 1:1 CAD-backed, reserve-verified
 - Tied into the Metallicus ecosystem, with native KYC/AML
-- Use cases like intra-union settlements, community e-commerce, and loans
-> <br />
-> Project codename "Elementary Particles" - Tokenized Real-World Assets (RWAs) published on classifieds
-- A universal, one-click classifieds widget for tokenized RWAs
-- Designed for community banks, credit unions, and members
-- Integrates fractionalization, smart contracts, and stablecoin payments (built by Metallicus)

 > <br />